scratch-forge/webhooks-faq/README.md

 Autodesk folks have created a very nice and intuitive tutorial at: https://developer.autodesk.com/en/docs/webhooks/v1/tutorials/ Please take a look.

-### What are the type of events on which my application can create hook
+### What are the type of events on which my application can create hook?

 You can find list of all type of events at [https://developer.autodesk.com/en/docs/webhooks/v1/overview/webhooks-events/](https://developer.autodesk.com/en/docs/webhooks/v1/overview/webhooks-events/)

+### How to ensure security of callback payload?
+Or, how to ensure that callback is being invoked from a valid source (in this case, Autodesk Webhooks service)?

+* Set a Token of your choice using [POST /tokens](https://developer.autodesk.com/en/docs/webhooks/v1/reference/http/tokens-POST/)
+* Use this Token to validate the payload: [Verify Payload Signature](https://developer.autodesk.com/en/docs/webhooks/v1/tutorials/how-to-verify-payload-signature/).

+### Can I create a webhook which invokes callback URL for "all" the events?

+Yes, you can create a webhook to listen on all the Data-Management events.
+You can use [POST systems/:system/hooks](https://developer.autodesk.com/en/docs/webhooks/v1/reference/http/systems-system-hooks-POST/) API for creating a webhook which would listen for all the events.

+### Can I create a webhook which invokes callback URL for "a specific event"?

+You can create a webhook to listen to a specific Data-Management event.
+You can use [POST systems/:system/events/:event/hooks](https://developer.autodesk.com/en/docs/webhooks/v1/reference/http/systems-system-events-event-hooks-POST/).

+### Can I retrieve list of all the webhooks created by my application?

+You can retrieve lists of all the hooks by calling [GET systems/:system/hooks](https://developer.autodesk.com/en/docs/webhooks/v1/tutorials/retrieve-list-of-hooks/)

+### Can I retrieve list of all the webhooks created by my application for a specific event?

+You can retrieve lists of hooks by calling [GET systems/:system/events/:event/hooks](https://developer.autodesk.com/en/docs/webhooks/v1/reference/http/systems-system-events-event-hooks-GET/)

+### Can I retrieve completel details of a webhooks created by my application?

+You can retrieve details of a webhook by calling [GET systems/:system/events/:event/hooks/:hook_id](https://developer.autodesk.com/en/docs/webhooks/v1/reference/http/systems-system-events-event-hooks-hook_id-GET/)

+### I would like to delete one of the webhook created.
+How should I do it?

+Please see tutorial section [Delete a Webhook](https://developer.autodesk.com/en/docs/webhooks/v1/tutorials/delete-a-hook/)

 ### Is there any sample app?

-I found one at: https://github.com/Autodesk-Forge/data.management-nodejs-webhook
+I found one at: [Autodesk-Forge/data.management-nodejs-webhook](https://github.com/Autodesk-Forge/data.management-nodejs-webhook)

-You can also find related information at: https://forge.autodesk.com/blog/webhooks-data-management-api-nodejs-sample
+You can also find related information at [blog](https://forge.autodesk.com/blog/webhooks-data-management-api-nodejs-sample)

 ### Where can I get additional help of Forge Webhooks?